 On January the 31st, I removed every social media app from my phone with the exception of Instagram and YouTube.
 Instagram needs a phone and I’m building a brand.
 I still won’t use it until I schedule a time for it.
-I use YouTube as an education tool.
+I use YouTube as an educational tool.

 From now on, I’ll log onto social media when I plan to, not every time I have 30+ seconds available.
 It was getting ridiculous.

-Now, if I choose to at all, I’ll schedule a half an hour or so and log-in on my computer.
+Now, if I choose to at all, I’ll schedule half an hour or so and log-in on my computer.